j-miet/screenerfetch/README.md

 To run ``screenerfetch``, you either

-- run it without any arguments: this opens the full cli program
+- run it without any arguments: this opens the full cli program.
+Use this to create new workbooks, update workbook settings with your own query and header values, test fetching and saving.
+You can also test plenty of other commands provided.
 - pass it arguments, which runs it in scripting mode: it simply runs the corresponding command for each provided argument, then closes.

 You can use the provided batch files ``run.bat`` and ``run-args.bat``, or just run commands in terminal.
 Below, batch files are assumed to be used.

-- ``run`` starts ``screenerfetch`` without arguments, therefore running the <u>full CLI supported program</u>.
-Use this to create new workbooks, update workbook settings with your own query and header values, test fetching and saving.
-You can also test plenty of other commands provided.
+[<u>Scripting</u>]
 - To make simple scripts, use ``run-args``.
 Requires existing workbook.
 **Remember to edit this file and customize the arguments for your own needs**.
 Following args are currently available: